The Topics We Cover

 Social Selling Index from LinkedIn being reported on a paper

-With LinkedIn's Selling Index you can see how well you compare to people in your network and industry.
-LinkedIn automatically categorizes you into one industry.
-Based on that you will be compared.
+With LinkedIn's Social Selling Index you can see how well you compare to people in your network and industry.
+LinkedIn automatically categorizes you into one industry and compares you with others.

-Some people report to be assigned the wrong or slightly inaccurate industry.
-You might just try to modify your current position in your profile to change that.
+Some people get the wrong or inaccurate industry.
+You might try modifying the current position in your profile to change that.

 LinkedIn Social Selling Index - Example view of my account